Lleeshen/COEN-20/README.md

 Lab 7: Compare performance of dividing by a constant using DIV and optimization with multiply
       Optimized division by constant code generated lab7-IntegerDivisionByConstant.c

+Lab 8: Compare performance of evaluating a polynomial with floating registers and fixed point reals;
+      Driver function uses this to show sine wave graph.